This site provides information using PDF, visit this link to download the Adobe Acrobat Reader DC software.

 Enroll for a minimum of 3 semester hours in a course or other credit-earning option.
 Students will be governed by the academic policies in place at the time they began their program.

-Military students with a valid Servicemembers Opportunity College (SOC) agreement with Thomas Edison State University, and who remain in “Inactive” status for five consecutive years must reapply for admission to return to the University and will be governed by the academic policies and degree programs in place at the time of their readmission.
+Military students who remain in “Inactive” status for five consecutive years must reapply for admission to return to the University and will be governed by the academic policies and degree programs in place at the time of their readmission.